front-commerce/examples/quanta/README.md

 # Quanta integration in Front-Commerce

-This example module illustrates how to forward HTTP headers from [Quanta](https://www.quanta.io/) attackers to Magento.
+This example module illustrates how to forward HTTP headers from [Quanta](https://www.quanta.io/) browsers to Magento.

 ## Why?

-When load testing an application using Quanta, attackers attach a `x-quanta` HTTP header to each request.
+When load testing an application using Quanta, browsers attach a `x-quanta` HTTP header to each request.
 This header is then used in Magento servers as a correlation id, to provide detailed metrics on the impact the load has on Magento.

 ## What?